Who is considered for the Fuqua merit scholarship?

 How much can I borrow?

-You can borrow up to 90% of your Cost of Attendance, minus any other aid (i.e., scholarships, other student loans).
+Depending on the lender, you can borrow up to 90% of your Cost of Attendance, minus any other aid (i.e., scholarships, other student loans).

 Is a cosigner required for the loans?